Chapter 10 - Prevention, Detection, Removal, & Reporting of Malicious Software

 - Computer Virus.
 A computer virus is an executable or self-replicating program spread from executables, boot records, and macros as a set of instructions that attaches itself to programs, files, diskettes, or other storage media.
 This set of instructions can then be spread to other programs, files, disks, systems, or networks.
 The instructions can display a message; erase or alter files or stored data; or potentially render a workstation or network inoperable.
 Sometimes, instead of providing disruptive instructions, a virus can cause damage by replicating itself and depleting resources, such as disk space, memory, or network connections.
 Non-virus threats to user systems include worms, Trojan horses, and logic bombs.

 - Detection.
 Determining that a record, data file, or storage media is contaminated with a virus.

 - Firmware.
-The Read-Only-Memory (R0M)-based software that controls a computer between the time it is turned on and the time the primary operating system takes control of the machine.
+The Read-Only-Memory (ROM)-based software that controls a computer between the time it is turned on and the time the primary operating system takes control of the machine.
 The firmware's responsibilities include testing and initializing the hardware, determining the hardware configuration, loading (or booting) the operating system, and providing interactive debugging facilities in case of faulty hardware or software.

 - Malicious Software.
 Any code that is intentionally included in software or firmware for an unauthorized purpose.
-(Also known as ?Malware.?)
+(Also known as "Malware.")

 - Unauthorized Software.
 Any software that does not have a certificate of authority to operate.